 The total cost?
 About R100,000 ($9,000) for the fully upgraded batteries, enough panels to provide over 3kW, new 5kW inverter and regulator and the LED lights.

 In many countries, the USA included, expensive batteries are not necessary, and you can pump your excess solar power energy into the grid when you have an excess, and use grid power when the sun sets, using a "grid-tie" inverter.

 If I was to do this again, I wouldn't put the PVs on my roof.
 So how would I do it?
-The pitch of residential solar panels and the structure has different options, some better than what I initially chose when collecting solar power energy.
+The residential solar panels pitch and the structure has different options, some better than what I initially chose when collecting solar power energy.

-Shadows on the PV panels is a problem.
+Shadows on PV panels are a problem.
 Just how significant are they?

 One of the great difficulties is to have PV panels that follow the sun; they lose their efficiency within an hour of passing the meridian.
 Motorised solar panels obviously exist, but are too expensive for the average home owner.

 It's not a big schlepp to turn your panels manually a couple times a day.
 Finally I've got round to building Mark I.

 Three of these PV panels, totaling 930W require a 20A MPPT, using a 48V system.
 They'll be steeply angled in the early morning and late afternoon, less so during the day.

 Power = volts x amps